Immunology Innovation Award

 How to apply to this scheme

-This workshop is themed on Immune Homeostasis and will take place on 18–20 July 2017.
+This workshop is themed on Modulating the Immune State and will take place on 3–5 April 2019.
 For more information please see the workshop specification document.

-- If your application is successful you will be invited to attend the workshop on 18-20 July 2017.
+- If your application is successful you will be invited to attend the workshop from the evening of 2 April to the afternoon of 5 April 2019.

-- The principal investigator (PI) for each successful study team will have until 10 August 2017 to submit a written version of their feasibility study proposal through eGMS that outlines their group’s intended activities as presented at the workshop, with costings.
+- The principal investigator for each successful study team will have until 7 May 2019 to submit a written version of their feasibility study proposal through our online Grants Management System, outlining their group’s intended activities as presented at the workshop, with costings.

 Further guidance on the post-award processes will be made available to successful applicants at the sandpit event.